HeroHunterIguess/Simple-Song-Display/README.md

 ## Code status

 This code is generally suboptimal in many ways, and I am aware of this - however since this is only for my personal use, it's fine.
+I am also still not great at programming, but I'm always looking to improve!

 If you test this and want to suggest any improvements feel free to open a pull request.

 ## Features